 History of Hatchery and Supplementation

-IFC hatchery enhancement has occurred since the early-1980’s and peaked in the late-1980’s to early-1990’s, averaging 1,600,000 total fry and smolt releases between 1987 and 1993.
-IFC enhancement has decreased steadily since then with total hatchery releases averaging 339,000 juveniles in the last 10 years (2013-2022; see Appendix 3, Figure A3.5).
-Four CUs (i.e. South Thompson, North Thompson, Lower Thompson, and Middle Fraser) contain integrated-wild populations while the Fraser Canyon CU has a single-site wild-only population.
+IFC hatchery enhancement has occurred since the early-1980s and peaked in the late-1980s to early-1990s, averaging 1,600,000 total fry and smolt releases between 1987 and 1993.
+IFC enhancement has decreased steadily since then with total hatchery releases averaging 339,000 juveniles in the last 10 years (2013-2022; see Appendix 3, Figure A3.0).
+While smolt releases can be accounted for in the stock-recruit relationship (due to marking with fin clips and CWTs), the impact of fry releases on stock-recruit relationships is unknown.
+Four CUs (i.e., South Thompson, North Thompson, Lower Thompson, and Middle Fraser) contain integrated-wild populations while the Fraser Canyon CU has a single-site wild-only population.

 History of Freshwater Habitat Impacts